 Bounding boxes are the simplest form of annotation you can place on an image, created by marking the two opposite corners of a box.
 Bounding boxes in Labelbox are designed to be easy to create and manipulate.

 Any existing classification tools can be nested within the tool to capture metadata about the label.
-The example below demonstrates how to nest a single-choice radio question within a bounding box object.
+The example below demonstrates how a single-choice radio question is nested within a bounding box object.

 From the labeling interface, you can use the same class for more than one annotation.
 For example, if there are 2 birds in an image and you would like to assign the "Bird" class to all 5 birds, you can create multiple instances of the "Bird" class.